San Antonio

 The antique guns and military uniforms are also top things to see at the Briscoe Western Art Museum.
 I enjoyed the Western landscapes and the cowboy sculptures.

-Top Things to do in San Antonio
+Top Things to Do in San Antonio

 The Witte Museum offers several dinosaur exhibits.
 Credit: Catherine Parker